Oral Appliance Therapy

 At Jonathan J. Golab, DDS, PA, Dr. Jonathan Golab will first educate you about sleep apnea and the benefits of oral appliance therapy.
-We will then perform a physical examination of your teeth, tongue, jaw, and airway and may also recommend an x-ray.
+We will then perform a physical examination of your teeth, tongue, jaw, and airway and may also recommend a dental x-ray.

 We will take physical impressions of your teeth or make digital models of your mouth via the CAD/CAM technology.
 These models are sent to a dental lab where your oral appliance is made.
 After the appliance has been made, you will be fitted with the device, and we will make adjustments to its fit to ensure maximum effectiveness and comfort for you.

-We may also recommend follow-up visits to check whether your oral appliance fits you perfectly.
+We may also recommend follow-up dental exams to check whether your oral appliance fits you perfectly.
 A periodic checkup of your appliance is necessary to ensure the long-term success of your treatment.

 Potential Side Effects of Your Oral Appliances

 During your oral appliance therapy, you may experience minor side effects like dry mouth or, conversely, excess saliva in your mouth.
 You may also have a temporary change in your bite and some jaw and tooth discomfort.

 These complications can be identified and managed by Dr. Jonathan Golab.